 Braintree’s ACH Direct Debit integration offers several methods for verifying that the customer owns the bank account they provide to you for payment:

-- Network check – instantly verifies the bank account details using bank account and routing number.
+- Network check – Braintree instantly verifies the bank account details using bank account and routing number by applying risk rules and logics to determine the verification outcome.
 Personal/business information verification can be requested additionally.

 - Micro-transfers – issues two separate credits of less than a dollar each to the customer’s bank account and requires the customer to confirm the exact amounts once they’re visible in the account